 Benefits to the charitable organization:

-- Your guaranteed relay teams allow you to bypass the lottery process in February.
+- Your guaranteed relay teams allow you to bypass the standard registration process.

 - Your logo (which can be linked to your website) will appear on the Miles for a Mission section of the Vermont City Marathon website.

 Organizations must apply to be a charity partner.
 The Miles for a Mission application is available in October each year.
 Applications are available for download here.
-For any questions please contact Registration Director, Jen Savas at 802.863.8412 (toll free 800-880-8149) or via email.
+For any questions please contact Registration Director 802.863.8412 (toll-free 800-880-8149) or via email.